Frequently-asked questions

 can begin?

 CPR separates the calibrations from the peer reviews for two reasons.
-Often instructors
+First, instructors

 the class about the evaluation process.
 This can be built into the timing if you